Arvtesh/UnityFx.Purchasing/README.md

 ## Synopsis

-Unity3d purchasing wrapper.
+Unity3d IAP wrapper.
 The library provides a set of classes and interfaces that extend Unity IAP plugin.

 Please see [CHANGELOG](CHANGELOG.md) for information on recent changes.